Spring wave of coronavirus crashes across 38 states as hospitalizations increase

 Federal coronavirus data released Wednesday showed 1,414 counties color-coded as red, with “high transmission” rates, a rise from 1,317 on March 14.
 There was a mirror image to that increase: The number of counties color-coded blue, “low transmission,” also rose in the same time period, from 186 to 249.

 Within states, the trends are not uniform.
-In Georgia, which has seen its average of new cases increase more than 17 percent in the past week, 38 of its counties — many in the north and west of the state — have registered case average increases, while 52 have experienced decreases and the other 67 counties reported no change.
+In Georgia, whose average of new cases increased more than 17 percent in the past week, 38 of its counties — many in the north and west of the state — have registered case average increases, while 52 have experienced decreases and the 67 other counties reported no change.

 The northern states such as Michigan and Minnesota may have reached a peak in cases, as the upward trend of new infections has flattened in recent days.
-Rubin said modeling by Children’s Hospital of Philadelphia suggests those states, as well as the New York City area, could soon experience declining infections.
+Rubin said modeling by Children’s Hospital of Philadelphia suggests that those states, as well as the New York City area, could soon experience declining infections.
 The forecasts are based in part on widespread drops in test positivity percentages that have consistently foreshadowed declines in caseloads and hospitalizations, Rubin said.

 Highly contagious, mutation-laden variants of the virus are circulating.
-A variant first seen in the United Kingdom, known as B.1.1.7, and believed to be at least 50 percent more transmissible, is now the dominant strain in the United States, according to the CDC.
+A variant first seen in the United Kingdom, known as B.1.1.7, and thought to be at least 50 percent more transmissible, is now the dominant strain in the United States, according to the CDC.
 Several other less-common variants are in the mix.
 The vaccines work against the variants for now, but evolution of the virus could necessitate changes in the vaccines similar to the reformulation of seasonal flu shots.

 “There are these variants that are wild cards.
 But one thing we know for sure is if a virus can’t circulate, if it can’t replicate, it can’t create new variants,” said Ellen F. Foxman, an immunologist at Yale School of Medicine.